Unsupervised Imputation of Non-ignorably Missing Data Using Importance-Weighted Autoencoders: Numerical Results

-\section{Physionet 2012 Challenge Dataset}
+\subsection{Physionet 2012 Challenge Dataset}

 Finally, we analyzed the Physionet 2012 Challenge data using each of the compared methods.
-Namely, we perform a qualitative analysis of each imputed dataset, highlighting differences between results from assuming non-ignorable (NIMIWAE) and ignorable (IMIWAE) missingness \citep{Ibrahim2005,Ibrahim2009}.
-This is because, in contrast to our simulations, the true values of the missing entries are not available to directly assess imputation performance, and it may be infeasible to simulate additional missing entries by masking observed values in real data due to a high rate of inherent missingness in the data.
-Additionally, the missingness mechanism itself is generally not ``testable" by the observed data in practice \citep{Ibrahim1999}.
-Similar to the simulations, we evaluate the imputation results from state-of-the-art methods as well.
+This data consisted of 114 features of 12,000 patients after pre-processing, and the details of the acquisition and preparation of the data can be found in Web Appendix C. We performed a qualitative analysis of each imputed dataset, highlighting differences between the results of downstream regression models fitted on mortality, assuming non-ignorable (NIMIWAE) and ignorable missingness \citep{Ibrahim2005,Ibrahim2009}.
+This is because, in contrast to our simulations, the true values of the missing entries are not available to directly assess imputation performance.
+Additionally, the missingness mechanism itself is generally not ``testable'' by the observed data in practice \citep{Ibrahim1999}.
+Here, we used the alternative initialization scheme of NIMIWAE, due to the limited sample size and large dimension of the data.
+Additionally, we added ``supervised'' versions of NIMIWAE, IMIWAE, and MICE in our comparisons, where the response of interest (mortality) is included with the features of the data during training and imputation, such that the response variable may inform the multiple imputations.
+After model fitting, we performed Rubin's rules to pool the estimates of the fitted models on the multiply-imputed datasets, and compute standard errors across imputations.